frankiscuwu/cs506-final-project/README.md

 ### Dataset

-To the naked, human eye, it's nearly impossible to give a diagnosis purely from the images. **Figure 1** demonstrates random samples from the 4 classes.
+To the untrained, naked human eye, it's nearly impossible to give a diagnosis purely from the images. **Figure 1** demonstrates random samples from the 4 classes.

 ![alt text](./final/vis8.png)
 **Figure 1**: Random images from the dataset.